 The correct backing material is determined by what gluing method you employ, the substrate you use and the stability and durability required for your application.
 When in doubt, ask for advice from qualified veneer professionals.

 9. Assuming you can use contact cement with any backer

 Use a hard setting glue such as PVA or urea formaldehyde whenever possible.
 Contact cement is a viable option but requires wood veneer with the proper backer.
 Using contact cement on 10 mil paperback veneer is not recommended.

 10. Not sharing all the details of your project

 When ordering wood veneer, be specific about quality, cut, color, sequence matching and so on.
 The better you describe what you need, the greater chance you'll be satisfied with the veneer you receive.
 This will help you avoid costly delays and dissatisfaction.

-Your local veneer source can't match the quality, species availability or knowledge of a company which specializes in wood veneer.
+Your local big-box store can't match the quality, species availability or knowledge of a company which specializes in wood veneer.

 Oakwood Veneer Company provides expert advice on veneer, veneer selection, proper application, adhesive choices and techniques as well as various finishing methods.
 By utilizing the total resources within our company, you will save time and avoid mistakes.

 12. Not veneering both sides of a panel